coatless-rpkg/watcher/README.md

 ## Motivation

-When designing `pkgwatch`, the goal was to achieve a “soft-failure” when undesirable packages were loaded via `library()` or `require()`.
+When designing `watcher`, the goal was to achieve a “soft-failure” when undesirable packages were loaded via `library()` or `require()`.
 Generally, this follows in the footsteps of [`strict`](https://github.com/hadley/strict) – which sought to raise